 A well-written victim impact statement can be a powerful tool in the hands of an experienced attorney.
 As with any legal document, its importance is in the information it provides and how you convey that information.

 Victim impact statements provide information about how the victim was affected by the crime and can be used to support a claim for compensation or punitive damages.
 An experienced attorney will know how to use this information to their advantage and ensure that your case receives the attention it deserves.
-Please contact our Greenville personal injury firm to ensure you receive the help you deserve.
+Please contact the attorneys at David Price, Jr., P.A. today to ensure you receive the help you deserve.

 Victim Impact Statement FAQs